Getting Started

 NCU Visibility disabled

-"Optimize networking" option will do what it says.
-It will apply the best networking options based on the server you're currently connected to.
-It is recommended to leave this option on.
+"Optimize networking" option does what it says.
+It will apply the best networking options and rates based on the server you're currently connected to.
+It is recommended to leave this option on since it does not interfere with community anti-cheat therefore it is safe to keep on.

 You can read more about interpolation here - Valve Developer Community - Interpolation

-We highly recommend disabling "No lerp" feature before joining any community made server since it is detectable by some custom Anti-Cheats.
-You're free as a bird to use it on Valve servers!
+We highly recommend disabling "No lerp" feature before joining any community made server since it is detectable by community Anti-Cheats.
+We also suggest you to turn "No Lerp" off if you're playing with projectiles so the predicted trajectory will be much smoother!

 # General Misc Settings